Jason Fischer (politician): Florida House of Representatives

-Fischer ran unopposed in the 2016 general election, having defeated his challenger, Dick Kravitz, 53-47% in the Republican primary.
+Fischer ran unopposed in the 2016 general election in District 16, having defeated his challenger, Dick Kravitz, 53-47% in the Republican primary.
 Fischer replaced Representative Charles McBurney, who served the maximum 8-year term in the Florida House.

 Fischer was reelected to the Florida House in 2018, garnering 59% of the vote against Democrat Ken Organes.

 As a state legislator, Fischer focused much of his time on issues pertaining to education, infrastructure, and technology.

 In 2019, Fischer passed legislation to allow for more autonomous vehicle usage in Florida, making the state a leader in the technology.

 Fischer sponsored legislation to reduce the Communications Services Tax, state and local taxes that Floridians pay on cable, cell phones, and streaming bills.

 In 2017, Fischer sponsored and passed legislation creating a civil cause of action for a person injured or killed by an act of terrorism.

 That year, Fischer also passed legislation to expand access to the state’s Gardiner Scholarship Program for students with disabilities and also the Florida Tax Credit Scholarship Program for low-income families.
 In addition, Fischer was the prime co-sponsor of legislation protecting Second Amendment rights that shifted the burden of proof in pretrial hearings to the State in cases involving Stand Your Ground immunity.

+Fischer ran for Duval County property appraiser in the March 21, 2023 election.
+Jacksonville City Councilwoman Joyce Morgan finished ahead of Fischer in the March election, with 48% of the vote to 31%.
+Since neither received more than 50% of the vote, they faced each other in a runoff.
+Fischer lost the runoff election on May 16 to Morgan.